nextmetaphor/tyk-kubernetes/README.md

 ```

 #### 03. Install Grafana
 [Grafana](https://github.com/grafana/grafana) is an open-source metrics dashboard that we will use to visualise the data stored in InfluxDB.
+Install as follows.

 ```bash
 kubectl create -f grafana/grafana-deployment.yaml kubectl create -f grafana/grafana-service.yaml
 ```

 We can verify that this has been deployed successfully by executing the following command which will allow us open the Grafana dashboard and connect to the InfluxDB database.

 ```bash
 open http://`minikube ip`:30103
 ```